Danny Wallace (humorist): Video games

-Wallace lent his face and voice to the 2009 video game sequel Assassin's Creed II where he played Shaun Hastings – a historian and modern day member of the Assassin Order.
+Wallace lent his face and voice to the 2009 video game sequel Assassin's Creed II where he played Shaun Hastings – an historian and modern day member of the Assassin Order.
 He was sought after for the part by developer Ubisoft when he went to the BAFTA video game awards with a friend.
-He reprised his role in Assassin's Creed: Brotherhood, Assassin's Creed: Revelations, Assassin's Creed III, Assassin's Creed IV: Black Flag, Assassin's Creed Unity, Assassin's Creed Syndicate, Assassin's Creed Valhalla, and the audio drama Assassin's Creed: Gold.
+He reprised his role in Assassin's Creed: Brotherhood, Assassin's Creed: Revelations, Assassin's Creed III, Assassin's Creed IV: Black Flag, Assassin's Creed Unity, Assassin's Creed Syndicate, Assassin's Creed Valhalla, Assassin's Creed Nexus VR, and the audio drama Assassin's Creed: Gold.
 Each game has sold more than 8 million units apiece.

 He also narrated the 2012 indie game, Thomas Was Alone.
 Wallace's role as narrator won the "Performance" category at the 9th British Academy Video Games Awards, while the game itself was nominated in the "Story" category.

 In 2015, he voiced Alan in the indie game Volume, his second collaboration with Thomas Was Alone creator Mike Bithell.